jackinz/knowhow/_readme.txt

 SQLite
 Access

---WebæœåŠ¡å™¨
+--Web·şÎñÆ÷
 IIS	on Windows Server
 Apache	on Linux
 nginx	on Linux
 lighthttpd	on Linux

---æµè§ˆå™¨
+--ä¯ÀÀÆ÷
 chrome
 firefox